amerkay/wildamer.com/content/article/uk-fundraising-platform-fees.md

 ### Funraisin

-I went through some donation forms and tried the following donation amounts one by one, these are the "cover the fees" they ask the donor to add to the amount:
+I went through some donation forms and tried the following donation amounts one by one.
+These are the "cover the fees" they ask the donor to add to the amount:
 - 34.3% for £3
 - 22.2% for £5
 - 13.3% for £10